 Trend 3: Repositioning the R&D tax incentive

-The trend is to refocus the R&D tax incentive to SME businesses that need funding to undertake R&D, and reduce support to larger businesses.
-This effects a transition away from self-assessing R&D activities administered through the tax system towards a direct grant process that is competitive and force ranked through a more rigorous selection process that has a clear sector or technology focus.
+The trend is to refocus funding to SME businesses that need funding support to undertake R&D, redirecting R&D tax support away from larger businesses to targeted funding programmes better aligned to priority sectors that will drive future growth and better aligned to forging research collaborations to develop or deploy new technologies.
+This effects a transition away from self-assessing R&D activities administered through the tax system towards a direct grant process that is competitive and where every grant application is force ranked in the evaluation process.

 Trend 4: Rise in debt and equity support